FrankPat/SimpleModels/README.md

 (3) Historical temperature changes (for optimization of Ff) (4) Future carbon emissions scenarios (SSPs)

-Mean global surface temperatures (yearly)
+Mean global surface temperatures (yearly).
 This file contains a brief summary of the changes in Earth's global average surface temperature estimated by combining the Berkeley Earth land-surface temperature field with a reinterpolated version of the HadSST4 ocean temperature field.
 The current citation for this dataset is: Rohde, R. A. and Hausfather, Z.: The Berkeley Earth Land/Ocean Temperature Record, Earth Syst.
 Sci.
 Data, 12, 3469-3479, https://doi.org/10.5194/essd-12-3469-2020, 2020.
 The dataset differs slightly from the dataset as described in the citation as HadSST3 has been replaced with the newer HadSST4, and associated interpolation parameters have been refit accordingly.
 No other changes in methods were needed when moving to the new version of HadSST. http://berkeleyearth.lbl.gov/auto/Global/Land_and_Ocean_summary.txt

 Observed trends in total greenhouse gas concentration levels between 1860 and 2019, considering all greenhouse gases and other forcing agents (including aerosols) https://www.eea.europa.eu/ims/atmospheric-greenhouse-gas-concentrations